 Once your beautiful vinyl fence is installed, taking a moment to ensure it’s properly insured is a smart move.
 This step helps protect your investment and gives you peace of mind.
 If unexpected damage happens to your Anaheim property, you’ll want to be confident that you’re covered.
 Let’s walk through a few key actions you can take to make sure your fence has the right protection.

-Review Your Current Policy
+Step 1: Review Your Current Policy Details

 Your first step is to take a look at your current homeowners insurance policy.
 You’re specifically looking for what’s often called “other structures coverage” or “Coverage B.” This part of your policy typically covers structures on your property that aren’t attached to your house, like sheds, detached garages, and, importantly, your fence.
 Usually, this coverage is about 10% of your dwelling coverage (the amount your home itself is insured for).